sdziallas/comp55/docs/labs/3-Debug.md

 **(adding code is great when debugging)** and come up with additional tests that you can write to help you understand what the problems are and to ensure that your Fractions Program is truly working the way it should be.
-Your tests can be simple print statements like we've done with Traffic Jam.

 **Problem 8: Start debugging the code in full now, use the instructions provided online to document what you try.**